how to catch water and restore landscapes for your property

 Reydrating Farm Landscapes Program

-This will provide a foundational understanding of landscape processes, and the critical role of water cycling in functional landscapes.
-It introduces the Mulloon Institute’s approaches to fostering drought resilience and restoring degraded land.
-As a precursor to the Field Day, participants will have the opportunity to review various online resources set up on a digital platform.
+The introductory field day on 4 March 2026 provided a foundational understanding of landscape processes, and the critical role of water cycling in functional landscapes.
+It introduced the Mulloon Institute’s approaches to fostering drought resilience and restoring degraded land.
+As a precursor to the Field Day, participants had the opportunity to review various online resources set up on a digital platform.

 Reydrating Farm Landscapes Program

-A skills-based course about harnessing the water cycle to improve landscape functions.
-Apply and practice procedures to plan and implement restoration interventions on your property.
+The two-day bootcamp on 22-23 April 2026 encompassed a skills-based course about harnessing the water cycle to improve landscape functions, including how to apply procedures to plan and implement restoration interventions on your property.

-This activity will take place both in the field and as presentations.
+This activity took place both in the field and as presentations.

-Day 1 includes planning, assessing and measuring landscapes.
+Day 1 covered planning, assessing and measuring landscapes.

-Day 2 includes conceptual implementation of landscape repair.
+Day 2 covered conceptual implementation of landscape repair.

 Reydrating Farm Landscapes Program

-Bootcamp graduates can apply for tailored support from Mulloon Institute experts.
+From May to October 2026, bootcamp graduates can receive tailored support from Mulloon Institute experts.
 This includes one-on-one property visits, online sessions with Mulloon Institute expert, Lance Mudgway, and access to a peer learning hub to help you design and implement a project that suits your farm.

 Reydrating Farm Landscapes Program